olikolokos/git/apsnet_and_nodejs_environment_for_ebs.md

-*
 *The asp.net environment will be avaliable for 173 days, because it is a trial version.*

-*
 *You'll have to use your domain credentials to  access IIS server and SQL server (Mail Helpdesk asking for permissions).*

-*
 *you're not allowed to use any kind of piracy.*

 #### How to access the server.

-You can use Windows built-in software for remote desktop access, or you can even download a express version of SQL management tool and the IIS remote management tool,  the servername is : POMPEII-SERVER or you can access it by the ip 192.168.150.27
+You can use Windows built-in software for remote desktop access, or you can even download a express version of SQL management tool and IIS remote management tool, the servername is : POMPEII-SERVER or you can access it by the ip address: 192.168.150.27

 *
 [IIS management Rremote administration](http://www.microsoft.com/en-us/download/details.aspx?id=41177)

 *
 [Sql Server managemant Studio Express](http://www.microsoft.com/en-us/download/details.aspx?id=8961)

 ####  What This server has?